mishamyrt/nuga-lib/docs/macro.md

 Formula is (25600 * HIGH) + (MID * 100) + LOW

+If LOW is more then 128, it means key up event is sent.
+So subtract 128 from LOW.

-If the LOW is 3, then it should be taken as 0 in calculations.
+If the LOW rest is 3, then it should be taken as 0 in calculations.